-- Your target AUDIENCE
+- Your AUDIENCE

 - Your company METHODS

 When you start working on your mission statement, get personal.
 Get specific about what you want to accomplish from their endeavor.
 What’s the main reason you’re creating the fitness club?
 Share that with the world.
-Highlight what in the industry you want to improve or change.
+Highlight what in the fitness industry you want to improve or change.

 Dive into the history of your previous work and how it led to your current position.
 From there, briefly outline your strategies.
 Talk about services, development, and future offerings.
 Include musings on how to increase market shares.
 Here, you’re talking to potential funders and partners.

 3. Create Employee Roles and Structure

 How will you structure the team at your center?
 List out the various positions that you’ll need and how these people are integral to your company.
 Write down what the hierarchy will look like, what each employee is responsible for, and how you’ll make them feel valued.

 Summarise how the skills and management experience of each team member will help your company.
 Think like an outsider reading the document while you write the section.
 Create a structure that would make individuals excited to apply for a job, not nervous.

 4. Define the Target Audience for Your Business

 Here, you’ll have some space to get creative.
 Marketing allows you to explore the various demographics that you can target for your exercise club.
 You’re crafting ways to connect with people and get them excited to become fit.
 Even if you’re not into marketing, having solid research behind you only works in your favor.
 Don’t be afraid of new ideas to promote your gym either!